RunestoneInteractive/RunestoneServer/source/PythonTurtle/Exercises.rst

         .. tab:: Question

             A sprite is a simple spider shaped thing with n legs coming out from a center point.
-The angle between each leg is 360/n degrees.
+The angle between each leg is 360 / n degrees.

             Write a program to draw a sprite where the number of legs is provided by the user.